Cypherock/sdk/packages/app-manager/docs/index.md

 type UpdateFirmwareEventHandler = (event: UpdateFirmwareStatus) => void;

 interface IUpdateFirmwareParams {
   // The firmware variant.
-This determines which firmware is fetched if not provided directly.
-Defaults to 'MULTICOIN'. variant?: FirmwareVariant;
+This determines which firmware is fetched if not provided directly. variant?: FirmwareVariant;

   // The firmware binary